shubhamagrawal24/brain-rush-game/README.md

 # BrainRush by Shubham Agrawal
-  BrainRush is a desktop game build in Java language. <br />
+  BrainRush is a desktop game build in Java language.

 # Description:
   To play this game we need good concentration. <br />